-The peculiar patterns of age-specific at-risk-of-poverty rates: An analysis of poverty trends in 30 European countries
+The magnitude and direction of changes in age-specific at-risk-of-poverty rates: An analysis of patterns of poverty trends in Europe in the mid-2010s

 Ilmakunnas, Ilari (2021-09-08)